graphcore/tutorials/tutorials/sst/README.md

 ```

 ## Transformation to other formats
-By default, we expect in the repository store beyond python file that is single source of truth :
+By default, beyond python file that is single source of truth we would like to store in the repository:
 - jupyter notebook which was not executed
 - markdown file with the outputs after the execution
 - pure python file without documentation